thomasdesplaces/apigee_get_oauth_gcp_token/sharedflows/gcp-token-iap/README.md

 [Documentation Google](https://developers.google.com/identity/protocols/oauth2/service-account)

 ## Pré-requis
-Lors de l'utilisation de ce sharedflow dans un proxy il faut d'abord prévoir :
+When using this sharedflow in a proxy you must first provide :

 - A service account that has the rights to call an API on GCP via IAP
 - The JSON of this service account